Jennifer Shivey, MA, LPC, RPT-S

 If you have additional questions please contact us and mention that you are looking for group supervision or consultation!

 This group is for clinicians working with children and adolescents in their practice.
 It is an open group that meets monthly.
 It is less structured than the LPC Clinical Consultation Group (see above) and is intended to be a place to share cases (while protecting client confidentiality) and receive feedback.

 Please contact us if you are interested in joining this group! **this group cannot be counted towards APT supervision hours*

 What is the Difference Between Supervision and Clinical Consultation?

 Good question!
-The difference is that in a consultation setting I won’t know identifying information about your clients, and you're in no way obligated to follow my suggestions, as may be the case in a supervisory relationship.
-In a supervision setting, you are practicing under my license, which carries an additional level of responsibility on my part to ensure that you are following best practices.
-I will have information about your clients, your clients will have my name and we will meet on a regular basis.
+The difference is that in a clinical consultation setting, you won’t be sharing identifying information about your clients.
+You are also in no way obligated to follow any of the suggestions given to you.
+In a supervision setting, you are practicing under the license of an LPC, which carries an additional level of responsibility on the LPC’s part to ensure that you are following best practices.
+Supervisors will have information about your clients, your clients will have their name and you will meet with your supervisor on a regularly scheduled basis.
 This is a required stepping stone for all therapists pursuing licensure in the state of Colorado.